4 The second stage of labour

 The normal second stage of labour

-4-1 What is the second stage of labour?
+4-1 What is the definition of the second stage of labour?

 The second stage of labour starts when the patient’s cervix is fully dilated and ends when the infant is completely delivered.

-4-2 What symptoms and signs suggest that the second stage of labour has begun?
+4-2 What symptoms and signs indicate that the second stage of labour has begun?

 One or more of the following may occur: